Bags of Spices

 Make the Cream Cheese Filling

-In a stand mixer (or with a hand mixer), beat cream cheese, butter, and sugar until fluffy, about 2 minutes.
+In a stand mixer or with a hand mixer, beat cream cheese, butter, and sugar until smooth and creamy, about 1–2 minutes.

-Mix the Cake Batter
+Prepare the Cake Batter

 In a large bowl, whisk together sour cream, eggs, water, oil, and table salt until smooth.

-Add cake mix and pudding mix.
-Beat just until fully combined, scraping down the bowl as needed.
+Add cake mix and pudding mix and beat just until combined, scraping down the bowl as needed.
 Do not overmix.

 Pour about half of the cake batter into the prepared Bundt pan.

-Spoon the cream cheese filling evenly over the batter, keeping about a ¾-inch border from the edges so the filling stays fully enclosed.
+Spoon the chilled cream cheese filling evenly over the batter, keeping about a ¾-inch border from the edges.

-Pour the remaining cake batter over the top and gently smooth.
+Pour the remaining cake batter over the filling and gently smooth the top.

 Bake

-Bake at 350°F for 15 minutes, then reduce oven temperature to 335–340°F and continue baking 35–45 minutes, until a toothpick inserted into the cake portion (not the filling) comes out clean.
+Bake at 325°F for 60–70 minutes, until a toothpick inserted into the cake portion (not the filling) comes out clean.

-Cool in the pan for 20 minutes, then invert onto a rack to cool completely.
+Cool in the pan for 20 minutes, then invert onto a rack and cool completely.

 Beat cream cheese and butter until smooth.
 Beat in powdered sugar, vanilla, and table salt until creamy.

-Drizzle over the cooled cake.
+Drizzle frosting over the cooled cake.

 Notes